o7Moon/Crustacean/README.md

  - it was a good project for starting out with rust

 ### Why does this use a custom `system_uri` rather than the official crate?
 The official crate is 5 years old and no longer compiles.
-There is a fork with updated deps which does successfully compile to linux, but it still wouldn't compile to windows, so I made a fork of my own and fixed tthe breaking changes.
+There is a fork with updated deps which does successfully compile to linux, but it still wouldn't compile to windows, so I made a fork of my own and fixed the breaking changes.